Facial nerve palsy due to birth trauma

 Brain imaging tests are not needed unless your doctor thinks there is another problem (such as a tumor or stroke).

 Treatment of Facial nerve palsy due to birth trauma

 In most cases, the infant will be closely monitored to see if the paralysis goes away on its own.

 The condition usually goes away on its own in a few months.

-Occasionally the facial muscles on the affected side become permanently paralyzed.
+In some cases, the muscles on the affected side of the face become permanently paralyzed.

 When to Contact a Health Professional

 The health care provider will usually diagnose this condition while the infant is in the hospital.
-However, mild cases involving just the lower lip may not be noticed at birth.
+Mild cases involving just the lower lip may not be noticed at birth.
 A parent, grandparent, or other person may notice the problem later.